TERREMEMBER/znbase/docs/content/latest/api/ycql/expr_ocall.md

 showAsideToc: true
 ---

 An expression with operators is a compound expression that combines multiple expressions using built-in operators.
-The following sections discuss the YCQL operators in YugabyteDB.
+The following sections discuss the YCQL operators in ZNbaseDB.

 ## Null operators